Chaos in Nonlinear Random Walks with Non-Monotonic Transition Probabilities: Minimal Model and Varying Network Topology

-Lastly, we shift our focus to larger, more heterogeneous (and thus more realistic) networks structures.
-In particular, we consider a network consisting of the 500 busiest airports in the United States in 2002~\cite{Colizza2007NatPhys} with links existing between airports if they have a direct flight going from one to the other.
-(Here we again consider the undirected, unweighted version of this network, but these features can be easily incorporated.)
-In addition to having a topology based on real data, this network is both large and heterogeneous: the network consists of $N=500$ nodes with several having degree larger than $100$ while many have only one or a handful of links.
-Again using $f(p)$ as given in Eq.~(\ref{eq:04}) with $z=2/N$ we present the results of the nonlinear random walk in Fig.~\ref{fig3}.
-In panel (a) and (b) we plot the bifurcation diagrams using the quantity $p_i(t)$ for the highest degree node in the network (with $k_i=145$) and $\|\bm{p}-\bm{p}_1^*\|$, respectively, as $\alpha$ is increased from $0$ to $20$.
-(We find that for this network structure the quantity $p_i(t)$ better illustrates the heterogeneity than $\|\bm{p}-\bm{p}_1^*\|$.)
-With the increased size, heterogeneity, and overall complexity of the network structure, we do not observe the same signature effects that are often seen in other low dimensional systems such as period-doubling bifurcations, intermittent bands of periodic and chaotic dynamics, etc. Rather, the dynamics appear to more disordered, but chaotic nonetheless.
-In panel (c) we plot the largest Lyapunov exponent $\lambda$, which indicates chaotic dynamics begin soon after $\alpha = 5$.
+Next we demonstrate that the chaotic dynamics exhibited in the previous examples persists for different probability transition functions and for different network structures.
+First, using $f_2(p)$ given in Eq.~(\ref{eq:04}) with $z=2/N$ on the same network structure depicted in Fig.~\ref{fig1}(e), we plot the bifurcation diagram and largest Lyapunov exponent as $\alpha$ is increased from $0$ to $20$ in Figs.~\ref{fig3}(a) and (b), respectively.
+Again, we observe a cascade of period-doubling bifurcations that eventually give way to chaotic dynamics just above $\alpha = 10$ that agree with a positive Lyapunov exponent.
+We also consider the same dynamics on a much larger network structure generated from real data describing the interactions between the 500 busiest airports in the United States in 2002~\cite{Colizza2007NatPhys}, with nodes representing airports and links existing between airports if they have a direct flight going from one to the other.
+(Here we consider the undirected, unweighted version of this network.)
+In addition to being a larger, real-world network, this structure is much more heterogeneous, with several of the $N=500$ nodes having a nodal degree larger than $100$ while many others have only one or a handful of links.
+Again using $f_2$ with $z=2/N$ we plot the bifurcation diagram and largest Lyapunov exponent as $\alpha$ is increased from $0$ to $20$ in Figs.~\ref{fig3}(c) and (d), respectively.
+(Here we have plotted the bifurcation diagram using the probability $p_i(t)$ corresponding to the node of largest degree, given by $k_i=145$.)
+With the increased size, heterogeneity, and overall complexity of the network topology, some signature effects such as period-doubling bifurcations and intermittent bands of periodic and chaotic dynamics are lost, however the largest Lyapunov exponent indicates chaos shortly after $\alpha = 5$.

-Before closing, the example in Fig.~\ref{fig3} deserves an additional practical remark.
-We find that for network structures that are sufficiently large and/or heterogeneous, the asymptotic property of $f(p)$ as given in Eq.~(\ref{eq:04}) where $\lim_{p\to\infty}f(p)\nrightarrow0$ is critical for numerical simulation.
-This is due to the fact that eventually probabilities eventually localize to one or more nodes, resulting in a value $p_i/z\ll1$.
-When this occurs (whether in transient or steady-state), if $f(p)$ is given by Eq.~(\ref{eq:03}) or otherwise has the property $\lim_{p\to\infty}f(p)\to0$, then it is easy for $f(p_i)$ to be so small that it is rounded off to zero, leading to normalization singularities when computing the probabilities in Eq.~(\ref{eq:02}).